 Facilities

 Hampton Rovers Football Club boasts great facilities across two home grounds.
-The club’s main ground, Boss James Reserve, features a great playing surface, large social rooms including licensed bar, gym, lights suitable for night matches and a LED scoreboard.
-The smaller Castlefield Reserve is the secondary home ground and features a brand new pavilion with unisex facilities and lights suitable for junior night matches.
+The club’s main ground, Boss James Reserve, features a great playing surface, the Wright-Scarlett Pavilion which received a multi-million dollar renovation in 2024/25 and features a large social room and licensed bar, players gym, lights suitable for night matches and a LED scoreboard.
+The smaller Castlefield Reserve is the secondary home ground and features a new pavilion with unisex facilities and lights suitable for junior night matches.

 Home Grounds